uglow/thumbsup-fav-server/README.md

 3. `docker build -t fav-server .` to build the docker image locally (TODO: this is temporary until we host this image somewhere)
 4. `./run-local.sh` to start the server in Docker.

+## Patch folder

+There is often a delay between raising an issue and receiving the feature/fix.
+To avoid having to wait too long, the files in the `/patch` folder provide a simple way to add missing features until such time as upstream packages are updated (and there is a chance they may never be updated).

+Current patches:
+- `patch/thumbsup/node_modules/thumbsup/src/components/index/glob.js`, a fix for [adding mpg support](https://github.com/thumbsup/thumbsup/issues/280).

 ## Troubleshooting

 ### Website not building